idvorkin/idvorkin.github.io/about.md

 As such, a few of the posts will be finished, most posts will be incomplete, and many will be incoherent.
 If anything strikes your fancy holler, I'd love to riff on the ideas.

-Finally the metaphorical small print: These are my personal opinions, not those of my employer.
+Finally, the metaphorical small print: These are my personal opinions, not those of my employer.

-### What does this have to do with writers block?
+### What does this have to do with writer's block?

 From Seth:

-\*One reason that successful and prolific singer-songwriters are prolific is that as soon as they’ve written a song, they can record it and publish it.
+One reason that successful and prolific singer-songwriters are prolific is that as soon as they’ve written a song, they can record it and publish it.
 And a huge advantage of having a daily blog is that the software is always open, waiting for you to write something.

 Your story doesn’t have to be a book, it is simply your chance to make a difference.
 “Here’s what I see, here’s how you can be part of it.”